Solving History Mysteries at the SFMTA Photo Archive

 The final clue lies in the number “11” signed on the streetcar.
 SFMTA Photo staff read this to mean the streetcar was from the “11 Mission 24thStreet” streetcar line, which ran out of the 29th & Mission Street Car House.
 Located on Mission near Virginia Ave, the car house had a rear entrance on Coleridge Street, a quite residential block that matches the setting seen here.
 Additionally, archivists can cross reference this shot to other images in the collection that list the car house as a location and see whether or not the buildings and street details seen here match the other images.

 With these various details, the location and significance of the photo have been identified and the digital version of the image can be cataloged with searchable keywords and shared online.

-To see the full SFMTA Photo Archive collection from 1903 to 1978, check out the Historic Photo Collections at SFMTA.com/Photo.
+To see the full SFMTA Photo Archive collection from 1903 to 1978, check out the historic photo collections at the SFMTA Photo website.
 Daily doses of historic San Francisco #fromthearchive are also delivered on our Instagram @sfmtaphoto.